 The majority of millipedes are brown or black, but a few species are orange or red.
 Their size ranges from 5/8 to 4 1/2 inches.
 Most species of the millipede family are long and round but a few have a flattened appearance with 30 to 90+ pairs of legs.

 Modern’s HomeCare Green Pest Control Program protects against common pests in New England that pose risks to your property and well-being.

-Females lay between 20 to 300 eggs in a nest in the soil.
-They hatch after several weeks, and then go through 7 to 10 molts, during each molt the number of body segments and legs increase.
-Many of the species reach sexual maturity in two years, while others take four of five years.
+Female millipedes lay between 20 to 300 eggs in a nest in the soil.
+They hatch after several weeks, and then go through 7 to 10 molts.
+During each molt, the number of body segments and legs increases.
+Many of the species reach sexual maturity in two years, while others take four or five years.

 Ready to Schedule a Service?